 The good news is that we have more control than we give ourselves credit for when it comes to preventing these issues.
-While we all have good intentions when it comes to properly storing pricey, perishable ingredients like raw meat, there’s a lot of confusion over the best way to do so.
+While we have good intentions when it comes to properly storing pricey, perishable ingredients like raw meat, there's often confusion over best practices.
 Where should meat be kept in the fridge, and when is the right time to freeze it?
 Should we keep meat in its packaging or transfer it to another bag, wrap, or container to extend its longevity?
-And what’s the best, safest way to thaw meat when it’s frozen?
+And what's the best, safest way to thaw meat when it's frozen?

 We spoke with Heather Marold Thomason, the founder and head butcher of Primal Supply Meats, to answer all your pressing meat storage and safety questions.

 Should you store meat in anything other than the butcher paper it usually comes in?